plentymarkets/docs-raw/plentyInterface/Accounting.md

 Returns this model as an array.

-### RevenueAccountLocationConfiguration<a name="accounting_models_revenueaccountlocationconfiguration"></a>
+### DebtorAccount<a name="accounting_models_debtoraccount"></a>

-The revenue account location configuration model.
-A revenue account location configuration is the set of all revenue accounts that belong to one accounting location.
+The DebtorAccountValue Model which contains the actual configured debtor accounts by character, payment and country.

 #### Namespace